sajswl/encryptonize-core/documentation/api/api-v3.1.0.md

 ### `authz.GetPermissions`

-Returns a list of users with access to the specified object.
+Returns a list of groups with access to the specified object.
 This call can fail if the Storage Service cannot reach the auth storage, in which case an error is returned.
-The user has to be authenticated and authorized in order to get the object permissions.
+The calling user has to be authenticated and authorized to access the object in order to get the object permissions.

 ```
 rpc GetPermissions (GetPermissionsRequest) returns (GetPermissionsResponse)